WOVNio/wovnrb/README.md

 ### 2.4. url_pattern

-The Library works in the Ruby Application by adding new URL's to be translated.
+The Library works in the Ruby Application by adding new URLs to be translated.
 You can set the type of url with the url_pattern parameter.
 There are 3 types that can be set.

 parameters  | Translated page's URL           | Notes
 ----------- | ------------------------------- | -------